Successful creators know they must constantly be evolving and improving. Without growth and the incorporation of new ideas, our work becomes stagnant.

 Compose a deep and honest evaluation of your content.
 What are your strengths, considering the following: setting, dialogue, action, insight, purpose?
 What can you do to develop further in these areas?
 How can you play up your strengths?

 What are your weaknesses, considering the following: description, pacing, characterization, point of view, relevancy?
-What can you learn from them?
+And, what can you learn from them?
 What can you do to minimize them?

 Each time you sit down to edit your work, as opposed to creating, revisit your evaluation to allow yourself to be fully clear and honest with yourself about what you’re doing right and wrong.